-GP runs natively on Mac OS, Windows, and Linux.
+GP runs natively on Mac OS, Windows, and Linux (including the Raspberry Pi).
 The GP download is a ZIP-ed folder containing executables for all supported platforms.

 Extract the GP folder, open it, and double-click the GP application for your platform.